dorian-edwards/blog/content/developer-blog-I.md

 })
 ```

-First we import express which returns a function, we then call this function returning the `app` object which contains a variety of methods that we will be using to build our backend.
+First we import `express` which returns a function, we then call this function returning the `app` object which contains a variety of methods that we will be using to build our backend.

-The first method we use, `app.get()`, takes as a parameter a route and a callback function.
-The `/` route is the home route, and we respond to this home route with a simple JSON object that has a greeting message.
+The first method we use, `app.get()`, takes as a parameter a route path and a callback function. `/` is our home route, and we respond to this with a simple JSON object that has a greeting message.

-The next method sets up the server to listen for requests on port 3000.
-My optional callback function prints a message to the console with the address to our site so I can zip right to it.
+The next method sets up the server to listen for requests on port `PORT` which we set to `8080` earlier.
+It has an optional callback function that prints a message to the console with the address to our site so we can zip right to it.

 ## RESTful routing

-Next we'll be writing the routes using the **RESTful** routing pattern.
-RESTful routing refers to the matching of **CRUD** functionality (create, read, update and detroy) to corresponding **HTTP verbs** (POST, GET, PUT/PATCH, DELETE) and readable urls (e.g. /post/new or post/id/edit).
+Next we will be writing the routes using the **RESTful** routing pattern.
+RESTful routing refers to the matching of **CRUD** functionality (create, read, update and detroy) to corresponding **HTTP verbs** (POST, GET, PUT/PATCH, DELETE) and readable route paths (e.g. /post/new or post/id/edit).

 RESTful Routes: